danfishgold/similarweb-playlist/README.md

   mutations coming in at the same time from multiple users.
 - The playlist is emptied when the last user leaves.
 This makes sense from a design perspective but was annoying from a development perspective
+- addSongs instead of addSong to support batch addition

 ## TODO

-- add front end logic
-- css
+- css and design
-- connect front end to back end
-- use youtube embed api
 - handle ports more gracefully
 - use youtube api
-- add option for premade CRJ playlist
 - input validation
+- use nicer state management
+- handle errors (weird playlist updating in the backend, socket connection status, etc)